NEWSMAKER-Soccer-Platini, romantic or pragmatist?

 By Brian Homewood

-ZURICH, July 23 One of the most exquisitely gifted soccer players of his generation, Michel Platini likes to portray himself as an old-fashioned romantic with a mission to maintain the game's purity.
+BERNE, July 29 One of the most exquisitely gifted soccer players of his generation, FIFA presidential candidate Michel Platini likes to portray himself as an old-fashioned romantic with a mission to maintain the game's purity.

+"There are times in life when you have to take your destiny into your own hands," he said on Wednesday, announcing his bid to replace Sepp Blatter at the helm of the beleaguered world soccer body.

+"I am at one of those decisive moments, at a juncture in my life and in events that are shaping the future of FIFA."

-As he now ponders a bid for the presidency of soccer's world governing body FIFA, however, some may wonder whether the moody Frenchman, one-time midfielder, is the right man to clean up an organisation mired in a graft scandal reaching its top echelons.
+Some may wonder whether the moody Frenchman is the right man to clean up an organisation mired in a graft scandal reaching its top echelons.

-Platini, 60, formerly a protege of FIFA president Sepp Blatter who has now turned into one of his biggest critics, has been outspoken in his criticism of the corruption allegations.
+Once a protege of Blatter, the 60-year-old Platini has turned into one of the biggest critics of the Swiss and been outspoken in his criticism of the corruption allegations.

 "I am the first one to be disgusted by this.
 I have stomach trouble when I think about the FIFA problem," he said in May.